wynoislive/wynoislive/README.md

 - 👀 I’m interested in gaming
 - 🌱 I’m currently learning Ai/Ml
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me
+- 📫 How to reach me wynoislive1@gmail.com
-- 😄 Pronouns:
+- 😄 Pronouns: Master
-- ⚡ Fun fact:
+- ⚡ Fun fact: There Is Noting Funny

 <!---
 wynoislive/wynoislive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.